Balcón de Montezuma

-Balcón de Montezuma, also known as "Balcon del Chiue" ([balˈkon de monteˈsuma]) is an archaeological site located at the Alta Cumbre ejido, some 18 km south of Ciudad Victoria, in the state of Tamaulipas, México.
+Balcón de Montezuma, also known as "Balcon del Chiue" ([balˈkon de monteˈsuma]) is an archaeological site located at the Alta Cumbre ejido, some 18 km south of Ciudad Victoria, in the state of Tamaulipas, Mexico.
 It is situated about one kilometer north of Highway 101, towards San Luis Potosí.

 This Huastec site is located some 203 km north-west from the Las Flores Huastec archaeological site.

 Background

 According to paleontological and archaeological records, the earliest settlements in Tamaulipas are dated to twelve thousand years before the Christian era, and are identified in the so-called "complex Devil", in allusion to a Canyon of the Sierra of Tamaulipas.
 Later, at the Tropic of cancer level, are the first manifestations of native civilization, linked to the discovery and domestication of corn and thus to the beginning of agricultural life and the grouping of permanent settlements.
 As a result, in this period began to appear manifestations of Mesoamerican cultures in this region.

 Before the arrival of the Spanish invaders, the Tamaulipas territory was occupied by various ethnic groups, one of them were the Wasteks.
 Américo Vespucio, famous Italian cartographer after whom the American continents were named, visited the Tamaulipas territory at the end of the 16th century and in his correspondence with Lorenzo di Pierfrancesco mentioned that the natives called the territory "lariab".
 During colonial times was known by other names: "Kingdom Guasteca, province of Amichel and Earth Garayana, Pánuco province, Comarca of Paul, Alifau and Ocinan, Magdalena Medanos and "New Santander".
 The current name comes from the founding "Tamaholipa" by Fray Andrés de Olmos in 1544.

 In Tamaulipas, the Huastecs settled primarily along the lower basin of the Guayalejo River-Tamesí and in mountain valleys of Tanguanchín (Ocampo) and Tammapul (Tula).
 Politically they did not seem to constitute a State, but rather a series of Lordships.
 They were skilled craftsmen and possessed a complex religious cosmogony, insomuch that in the Huasteca emerged the concept of the Quetzalcoatl deity.
 As a culture located in a peripheral area of nuclear Mesoamerica, they held a long autonomy until in the late postclassical period the Mexicas subjected them to their domain to a portion of the Huasteca.

 Other Huastec settlements with a great constructive work, are evident in the Balcón de Montezuma, an archaeological site located in the vicinity of the present capital of the State.

 The Huastec culture large geographical development above is evident by the many sites scattered throughout the almost impenetrable mountains, as it is the case of the Sabinito, an interesting site currently in research, which speaks of an organized society of Mesoamerican type.
 However, there is evidence that during the postclassical period this cultural model was depleted, leaving the sierra inhabited by various groups of farmers, but of a lesser civilization level.